Singer D4vd murdered 14-year-old victim to silence her, prosecutors say

 Headline & Lead 55/100

-✕ Sensationalism: The headline uses emotionally charged language ('murdered', 'to silence her') that frames the suspect's motive as definitively proven, despite the defendant having pleaded not guilty.
+✕ Sensationalism: The headline uses dramatic and emotionally charged language — 'murdered' and 'to silence her' — which frames the suspect as definitively guilty before trial, potentially prejudicing readers.

 "Singer D4vd murdered 14-year-old victim to silence her, prosecutors say"